step-/yad-lib/usr/share/doc/yad-lib/index.md

 ### Blocking and Polling

-Dispatching with function `yad_lib_at_restart_app` also works outside the context of a yad button, as long as it's given the process id of a running yad dialog.
+Dispatching with function `yad_lib_at_restart_app` also works outside the context of a yad button, as long as it is given the process id of a running yad dialog.
 This can be useful in a _blocking_ scenario, in which the main loop blocks waiting for _message output_ from yad then takes actions based on message content.